alexjvr1/Velocity2020/README.md

 #### Rename samples before mapping

-We don't need the really long names given to the samples by the sequencing facilites.
+We don't need the really long names given to the samples by the sequencing facilities.
 We'll rename samples before proceeding further:

 Museum
 ```